donkirkby/chess-kit/raw_rules/rules.md

     arrow: g2, a2, grey

-Every puzzle starts with the pieces spread around the board, and some cards choosing types of pieces according to the table in appendix A. The goal is to make one piece type capture the others in as few moves as possible.
+Every puzzle starts with the pieces spread around the board, and some cards choosing types of pieces.
+The goal is to make one chosen piece type capture the others in as few moves as possible.
 In this example, you have to make the white king capture one of the black bishops or make one of the black bishops capture the white king.

 You might think that the bishop at e5 could directly capture the king, but in this game, the piece's original movement is irrelevant.
 Pieces can only